hexbatch/apple-core/core-docs/step-7-sets/operations-overview.md

 *
 # Requirements
 Requiremens are rules in attributes, to put a requirement in a set operation use a type, which has rules

+# split and join
+* can join live type on an element, or set of elements, new attributes from type added to that element.
+  * If the target has attributes in common with the live (same or ancestors on the target), then these are covered up, and the new attribute used
+* can split off a live type, previously added as live, the target element same except those attributes removed that were given to by the live
+  * if this was covering up a descendent or same type from earlier, it is now exposed again